Valerioageno/sentry-react-lazy/README.md

 ## Goal

-Enable a satisfying use of [sentry.io](https://sentry.io/welcome/) without load the entire bundle inside the application which weights about 90kb minified ([resources](https://bundlephobia.com/package/@sentry/react@6.15.0))
+Enable a satisfying use of [sentry.io](https://sentry.io/welcome/) with React avoiding the load of the entire bundle inside the application which weights about 90kb minified ([resources](https://bundlephobia.com/package/@sentry/react@6.15.0))